 Based in Greybull, Wyoming, newly minted travel agent and owner of the eponymous Greybull Travel, Dale Page, offers a unique perspective of starting out a travel agency in a rural community.
-Since opening his doors only seven months ago, Dale has made a half million in bookings, but it definitely hasn't been without its trials and tribulations.
+Since opening his doors only seven months ago, Dale has made over 100k in bookings, but it definitely hasn't been without its trials and tribulations.
 Dale is open and honest about the challenges of starting an agency, digging into the complexities of creating a marketing strategy that reflects caters to his local community, while addressing the need to expand his reach and tap into a farther-flung client base as well.
 He's candid about what marketing strategies have worked, and which haven't.
 Plus, he reveals a very creative lead-generating approach that lead to his largest cruise booking to date.
 What exactly is it?
 Read to find out!

 Finding a niche: If you're struggling to find a niche, or if you want some affirmation that you're on the right track with the niche you already have, check out this site resource!

 Cruise Compete: An online marketplace for travelers where travel agencies can compete for cruise bookings.
 (Kind of like the "Fiverr" of travel agents).